Implementing the Final Repair & Capitalization and Disposition Regulations

-- Is reasonably expected to produce a material increase in the capacity, productivity, efficiency, strength or qualify of the Unit of Property.
+- Is reasonably expected to produce a material increase in the capacity, productivity, efficiency, strength or quality of the Unit of Property.

-The regulations do not give bright-line tests concerning how to define “material”.
+The regulations do not provide bright-line tests concerning how to define “material.”
 This requires a facts and circumstances analysis.
 The examples in the regulations suggest that a 10% increase in capacity or productively would not require capitalization.

-Most difficult issues will involve the definition of a Restoration – i.e., costs which meets one of six tests:
+Many difficult issues will arise in identifying a restoration – i.e., costs which meet one of six tests:

 - Replaces a component of the Unit of Property and the adjusted basis of the component is used to determine gain or loss on the disposition.

 - Repairs damage to a Unit of Property for which a casualty loss has been taken.